tjhorner/BoopBlockerShield/README.md

 The source `.blend` file is provided if you want to make your own customizations or contribute something (a better mounting mechanism, maybe?
 PRs welcome!)

-You'll find both the Full and No Nose variants in the scene.
-To get the Compact variant, enable the "Compact" modifier in the No Nose variant.
+To switch between the variants, go to each of the labeled frames in the scene.
+Each will enable/disable the necessary properties to see the correct variant.